open-policy-agent/gatekeeper/README.md

 ## Kick The Tires

-The [demo/basic](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/basic) directory contains the above examples of simple constraints, templates and configs to play with.
-The [demo/agilebank](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/agilebank) directory contains more complex examples based on a slightly more realistic scenario.
+- The [demo/basic](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/basic) directory contains the above examples of simple constraints, templates and configs to play with.
+- The [demo/agilebank](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/agilebank) directory contains more complex examples based on a slightly more realistic scenario.

 Both folders have a handy demo script to step you through the demos.

-# FAQ

-## Finalizers

-### How can I remove finalizers?
-Why are they hanging around?

-If Gatekeeper is running, it should automatically clean up the finalizer.
-If it isn't this is a misbehavior that should be investigated.
-Please file a bug with as much data as you can gather.
-Including logs, memory usage and utilization, CPU usage and utilization and any other information that may be helpful.

-If Gatekeeper is not running:

-* If it did not have a clean exit, Gatekeeper's garbage collection routine would have been unable to run.
-Reasons for an unclean exit are:
-  * The service account was deleted before the Pod exited, blocking the GC process (this can happen if you delete the gatekeeer-system namespace before deleting the deployment or deleting the manifest all at once).
-  * The container was sent a hard kill signal
-  * The container had a panic

-Finalizers can be removed manually via `kubectl edit` or `kubectl patch`

-# Security
+## Security

 Please report vulnerabilities by email to [open-policy-agent-security](mailto:open-policy-agent-security@googlegroups.com).
 We will send a confirmation message to acknowledge that we have received the